 Mold is not a plant and not an animal.

 2. But the destruction of materials is not all.
-While digesting its food, mold releases toxic compounds into the air, which present a health hazards to humans living in mold infested houses.
+While digesting its food, mold releases toxic compounds into the air, which present a health hazard to humans living in mold infested houses.

 3. And that is still not all.
 One mold colony can grow millions of spores to reproduce.
 When the tiny spores are airborne and dispersed throughout a building, they are inhaled by the people living in the building causing coughing, allergic reactions or asthma.
 People have become seriously ill from living in moldy places.
 The smell alone can be bad.